+While neural network methods could be adopted for catalog-level studies aggregating the data from different objects into a single model, we focus our research on methods for the multipassband light curve approximation of individual objects.
+Aggregation models potentially could improve the average quality of catalog-level light curve approximation, but they also introduce a bias for every single object.
+This bias may affect consequent studies, such as classification, because the behavior of the light curves of the type dominating the data could be transferred to the objects of other types.
+The single-object approach makes our algorithms work out-of-the-box for different domains and object classes with predictable performance.
+We present open-source Python~3 package \texttt{Fulu}\footnote{\url{https://github.com/HSE-LAMBDA/fulu}}, implementing the Neural Network light-curve approximation models described in this paper.

-\section{Problem Statement}
+\section{Problem statement}

+We investigate the problem of approximation of irregular time series consisting of non-simultaneous observations in different photometric passbands.
+The main requirement for all models is considered to be the ability to find correlations among the observations both over time and across different passbands, as well as to calculate an approximation of the light curve within the time and wavelength ranges of the input data.
+Within this approach, a single training dataset consists of the light curve of a single object only.
+Thus, we prepared an independent approximation model for each object, ignoring any other objects.

-We describe each point of a light curve by an observed flux value $y_i$, its error $\varepsilon_i$, a timestamp $t_i$, and a photometric passband characterised by an effective wavelength $\lambda_i$.
-For simplicity, let us define an input feature vector $x_i = (t_i, \lambda_i)^{T}$.
-Then, the light curve is represented by a conditional probability density distribution $p(y|x)$.
-Here we assume that the light flux $y$ is a random variable, and its values $y_i$ are sampled from the distribution:
+We describe each point of a light curve by an observed flux value, $y_i$, its error, $\varepsilon_i$, a timestamp, $t_i$, and a photometric passband characterized by an effective wavelength, $\lambda_i$.
+For simplicity, we defined an input feature vector, $x_i = (t_i, \lambda_i)^{T}$.
+Then, the light curve is represented by a conditional probability density distribution, $p(y|x)$.
+Here, we assume that the flux $y$ is a random variable and its values, $y_i$, are sampled from the distribution below:

-Generally, it is hard to find the distribution for a given sample, and it is not necessary for many practical cases.
-Thus, the goal of this work is to estimate the mean flux $\mu(x)$ and the standard deviation $\sigma(x)$ for the given $x$ of the light curve.
-We use these functions for light curve interpolation.
-Figure~\ref{fig:problem_example} shows an example of a light curve for a SN~Ibc from the PLAsTiCC data set, measured in the $\{u,g,r,i,z,y\}$ passbands, before and after the approximation.
-This problem can be solved using several machine learning algorithms.
-We describe a range of these models in the following section.
+Generally, it is hard to find the distribution for a given sample, which, however, is not necessary for many practical cases.
+In this respect, the goal of our work is to estimate the mean flux $\mu(x)$ and the standard deviation $\sigma(x)$ for the given features $x$ of the light curve.
+At the next stage, we use these calculated functions for the light curve interpolation.
+Figure~\ref{fig:problem_example} shows an example of a light curve for a SN~Ibc from the PLAsTiCC dataset, measured in the $\{u,g,r,i,z,y\}$ passbands, before and after the approximation.
+The light curve approximation problem can be solved using several machine learning algorithms.
+We describe a set of such models in the following section.

-Flux for the ZTF catalog is defined from the magnitudes as:
+The radiation flux in \texttt{mJy} units for the ZTF BTS catalog observations can be calculated from the $\{g,r\}$ magnitudes as follows: